-CT CLSA Money Market Fund is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
-The Fund was launched on 27 February 2012.
-The Fund name has been changed to CT CLSA Money Market Fund with effect from 13 January 2023.
+CT CLSA Income Fund is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
+The Fund was launched on 26 July 2021.

 The Fund was previously managed by Guardian Acuity Asset Management Limited up to 12 January 2023.
-With effect from 13 January 2023, the Fund was transfered to CT CLSA Asset Management (Private) Limited [formerly Comtrust Asset Management] which is incorporated and domiciled in Sri Lanka.
+With effect from 13 January 2023, the Fund was transferred to CT CLSA Asset Management (Private) Limited [formerly Comtrust Asset Management] which is incorporated and domiciled in Sri Lanka.
 The registered office of the management company is located at No. 4-07, Majestic City, Colombo 04.
 The Trustee of the Fund is Deutsche Bank AG having its place of business at No. 86, Galle Road, Colombo 03.

-The investment objective of the Fund is to provide an annual income by investing in a portfolio of Money Market securities with a lower level of risk by investing with high credit quality institutions.
+The investment objective of the Fund is to provide an annual income by investing in a portfolio of fixed income securities with a moderate level of risk by investing in corporate debt and government securities.